lengfeld/subpatch/website/ref/command-line.md

 git protocol allows to clone a single branch or tag efficiently.
 For git commit ids subpatch needs to download the whole repository including all branches, tags and the complete history instead of just a single revision.

+## Commands, not implemented yet

+The following list is a draft for additional commands.
+Subpatch will implement these in that form or another.

+* `rm <subproject>`: Remove subproject code and config data.
+The reverse of `add`.
+* `mv <subproject> <new directory for subproject>`:
+  Move/rename subproject to a new directory and update the config data
+* `foreach <command>`: Execute a shell command for every subproject.
+  All the other multi repository management tools also have such a command.
+  So subpatch also needs it.
+See `repo foreach` and `git submodule foreach`
+* `update [<subproject>]`: Update the subproject to the newest version
+* `check`: Verify subproject source code, patches and config
+    - check that subpatch config/subproject config is valid/consistent
+    - check that patches can be reverted to obtain the original source code
+    - check that a superproject diff/patch/commit-range does not break the invariants.
+(This should be used in the CI)
+* `reformat`: reformat the subpatch config a consistent way.
+There also will be some sort of `--check` argument to verify the style in a CI pipeline.
+* `create-patches`: from the last or multiple last commits of the subproject, create patches for the subproject, to fullfill the invariant.
+* `root`: Show the root path of the superproject.
+Useful for something like `croot` in the AOSP.
+For git the command looks like `git rev-parse --show-toplevel`.